larruda/dorg-to-jira/README.md

 I'm assuming you have Composer installed and globally available on your OS.
 If that's not the case, follow the instructions at [https://getcomposer.org](https://getcomposer.org).
-With composer properly installed and functional, clone this repository, cd into it and download all dependencies.
+With Composer properly installed and functional, clone this repository, cd into it and download all dependencies.

 ```sh
 git clone git@github.com:larruda/dorg-to-jira.git